 There can be several costs associated with asbestos-related cases.
 Costs refer to any expenses the law firm will have to pay to move your case forward.
 Experienced lawyers will likely deduct these costs from a settlement award should you win the case.
 Costs can range from filing fees to obtaining medical records and other case-related expenses.

 Trusted law firms will charge a contingency fee for representing your case.
 This means they collect fees from a settlement or judgment, and you don’t have to pay upfront.
-Contingency fees tend to be around 25 to 40 percent of the agreed settlement, but this can vary depending on the jurisdiction and type of lawsuit.
+Contingency fees tend to be around 40 percent of the agreed settlement, but this can vary depending on the jurisdiction and type of lawsuit.
 For mesothelioma lawsuits, settlements can include a very large sum of money.
 You should be sure to ask about the fees involved in your case.

 Knowledge And Communication Skills

 Since you may live away from the best lawyer for your case, it’s important to select a firm with good communication skills.
 A skilled attorney will not only be knowledgeable about mesothelioma and your legal options, but will also help you feel comfortable discussing sensitive subjects like medical issues and your work history.

 Mesothelioma Settlements And Verdicts

 The majority of mesothelioma cases never go to trial.
 Instead, a legal agreement or settlement provides compensation for the victim’s development of cancer.

 The average settlement for a mesothelioma case is around $1 million, but can be more.
 If the case goes to trial and your lawyer is victorious, you could potentially collect much more.
 The highest asbestos-related settlement was $250 million.